benchopt/benchmark_resnet_classif/README.rst

          return self.model

-If you want to use a more complex solver, using a learning rate scheduler, as well as data augmentation, you can subclass the `TorchSolver` class we provide:
+If you want to use a more complex solver, using a learning rate scheduler, as well as data augmentation, you can subclass the :code:`TorchSolver` class we provide:

 .. code:: python